 Activities carried out by staff are directed at enticing private and public sector affordable housing investment within the City's Redevelopment and Community Development Block Grant (CDBG) target areas.

-The Agency provides initial on-going subsidies to affordable rental housing projects within its project areas.
+The Department provides initial on-going subsidies to affordable rental housing projects within city limits.
 These affordable housing projects are targeted to very low, low and moderate-income persons.
 The Department also contemplates participation in developer-based proposals for affordable housing projects throughout the year.

 In December 2007, the Department created the Redevelopment Foreclosure Remediation Implementation Program (RDA FRIP) and approved the use of $12.5 million of Housing Fund moneys to purchase and rehabilitate foreclosed homes in Hesperia, $2.5 million of which were previously authorized in 2006 for use in the Township Area.
 The funds will be used for the acquisition and rehabilitation of foreclosed and vacant properties.

 The City of Hesperia's contracted Fair Housing service provider is the Inland Fair Housing and Mediation Board, a non-profit, public benefit corporation that has served San Bernardino County and parts of Riverside and Imperial Counties in Southern California since 1980.
 Funded by numerous grants and awards, IFHMB serves as an intermediary to assist individuals in resolving issues related to housing discrimination, homeownership sustainability, rental complaints, and disputes in court through the provision of resource recommendations, education, and mediation.
 Located in the City of Ontario with satellite offices in San Bernardino, Victorville, Barstow, Indio, and El Centro, California, IFHMB assists thousands of individuals each year through its numerous programs at no charge to the consumer.